JoshMerfeld/joshmerfeld.github.io/_pages/papers.md

 **Validating approaches to poverty prediction: Small area estimation vs. machine learning** with David Newhouse.

-**Human capital prediction in developing countries: Machine learning approaches** with Chris Barrett, David Newhouse, Liz Tennant, Joanna Upton, and Michael Weber.
+**Human capital prediction in developing countries** with Chris Barrett, David Newhouse, Liz Tennant, Joanna Upton, and Michael Weber.

 **Does the timing of the school year affect child labor decisions in developing countries?** with Alex Eble.